Sustainability

 At BOTALYS, we are dedicated to setting new benchmarks in sustainability by protecting the wilderness the best way we know how: by allowing it to thrive undisturbed.

-Case Study: Korean ginseng
+Case study: Korean Ginseng

 With its unique cultivation requirements and intense pressure on production, ginseng has emerged as a prime example of the environmental challenges of botanical sourcing.
 This is why ginseng was selected as proof of concept for BOTALYS’ technology: not only because of its profound medicinal and cultural value, but also its significant environmental footprint.

-Discover the Challenges of Ginseng SourcingGinseng therefore stands as a critical case study to underscore the urgent need for innovative sustainable sourcing solutions within the botanical industry.
+Start your journeyGinseng therefore stands as a critical case study to underscore the urgent need for innovative sustainable sourcing solutions within the botanical industry.
 And by committing to an approach that protects the unaltered state of nature, we at BOTALYS have become the custodians of Korean ginseng’s sustainable sourcing.

-- Water Pollution
+-

-- References
+-

 In ginseng requires a highly nutrient-rich soil to grow, and therefore frequent soil rotation.
 In addition, the infiltration and persistence of chemical inputs in the soil aggravates the progressive impoverishment and sterilization of the cultivable land dedicated to ginseng; which usually limits its use to only 2 harvests.